 Lighting is an important home improvement that is often overlooked.
 Changing lamp shades, changing the color of light bulbs and rearranging where the light source is coming from is helpful, and easy.
 Adding tall lamps can heighten a room if placed in the right places.
 For those on a budget or who are shopping cheap, Christmas lights can improve a home.
 Some decorators practicing DIY will get creative and add cellophane and fire-proof sheer fabrics and then string them along or behind surrounding furniture.
 This can create a glowing effect and is a cheap solution to bad lighting.
 Windows can also be points of target; making sure that they are clean and look freshly painted around their seals is vital.
 New curtains can hide flaws and scuffs can be rubbed out with do it yourself recipes.

 Home improvement may seem like a difficult task but can be fun with a little effort and an eye for style.
 Redecorating is something that can be done as a pastime or as an attempt to increase a home’s worth.
 No matter how you do it, the results will be what you want, which is the single most important part about home rejuvenation.
 For ideas on new and innovative home improvements, there’s always home magazines and television shows dedicated to DIY home improvement, and they can be streamed or watched on cable television.
+The Halo LIC has the most luxurious amenities in all of Long Island City and I’m considering making a move there as it’s also close to work.

 Welcome to Kick-FM, stay tuned for more updates.